TeamCros/Cros-Project/README.md

 As a visual output we used an LCD screen cape like this [one](http://www.chipsee.com/product/evm/beagle/cs-bbb-exp50r.html).
 The BeagleBone Black uses a cape manager which automatically detects compatible capes.
 This means many different capes can be used for display or for other purposes.
 To find out more about capes follow this [link](http://beagleboard.org/cape).

 For input, we planned on using buttons but we were not able to configure them correctly.
+The goal was to have buttons correspond to different keymappings and to modify the keymapping depending on the game.
+Also, we were hoping to use a hall effect joystick that communicates with I2C.
+But we were unable to configure the I2C bus to read the joystick position.
+The input solution we have so far is to use a keyboard and/or mouse and the buttons already present on the LCD screen cape.

 In our project we used a Debian distribution as the operating system.
-You can find the tutorial and ressources to install it on your BeagleBone Black [here](http://beagleboard.org/latest-images)
+You can find the tutorial and ressources to install it on your BeagleBone Black [here](http://beagleboard.org/latest-images).